pudly/schmopera-hugo/content/articles/talking-with-drag-queens-rose.md

 <figcaption>Photo courtesy of Voss Events.</figcaption>
 </figure>

 Authenticity plus great technique has always been a winning combination onstage, and it's part of why Rosé saw lots of immediate success when she started in drag.
-But I was curious about the elements of the artform that she had to work at:
+But I was curious about the elements of the art form that she had to work at:

 "I was absolutely fucking hideous!"
 Rosé hollers with a big, wide laugh.